jietang/dbrc/README.md

 data: `<optional> {"timeout": seconds}`

-response: a JSON ball posted to `/broadcasts/<int:id>` by a remote. right now, the json dict is guarenteed to have a "method_type" field set to "link" or "action"
+response: a (stringified) JSON ball posted to `/broadcasts/<int:id>` by a remote. right now, the json dict is guarenteed to have a "method_type" field set to "link" or "action"

 .
 `/screens/<int:id>/broadcasts`